nishiwen1214/Benchmark-leakage-detection/README.md

 # Benchmark-leakage-detection
-Benchmark-leakage-detection is a method about data leakage detection.We conducted leakage detection experiments on four benchmark: MMLU, CMMLU, C-Eval and CMB.
-More details can be found in our [paper](https://web3.arxiv.org/abs/2409.01790).
+Benchmark-leakage-detection is a method about data leakage detection.
+We conducted leakage detection experiments on four benchmark: MMLU, CMMLU, C-Eval and CMB.
+More details can be found in our [paper：Training on the Benchmark Is Not All You Need](https://web3.arxiv.org/abs/2409.01790).

 ## Table of Contents